Our Garden

 Three passes of soaker hose snake through the bed — one near the trellis line, one mid-bed, one along the south edge.
 Mulched over (3-4" deep cedar), the hose delivers water directly to the root zone with minimal evaporation.

-The blackberry barrel (separate)
+The blackberry grow bag (separate)

-Future expansion (planned for fall)
+Future expansion (planned for fall and beyond)

 The all-day-shade area in the yard becomes the home for the fall garden's cool-season crops — especially cilantro, which doesn't survive Texas summer heat but thrives October through March.
 See the Fall Garden page for the full plan.